 - i.
-Descriptive flags: 'BENC', 'ACTX'17 and 'NPFT'.
+Descriptive flags: 'BENC', 'ACTX'" and 'NPFT'.
 Descriptive flags can be combined with each other, with the exception of ACTX that cannot be combined with NPFT, as well as with flags under ii) and iv). - ii.
-Post-trade deferral flags: LRGS', 'ILIQ' 'ILQD', 'SIZE', 'TPAC' and 'XFPH'.
-The application of the deferred publication is an option and not an obligation.; therefore have to appear, Post-trade deferral flags should only be used in case of the effective use of the deferred publication.
+Post-trade deferral flags: LRGS', 'ILQD' and 'SIZE'.
+The application of the deferred publication is an option and not an obligation.
+Post-trade deferral flags should only be used in case of the effective use of the deferred publication.
 In case of the use of supplementary deferrals under iv), these flags should be used after the supplementary deferral period has lapsed and all the details of the transactions on an individual basis are published.
-These flags can be combined among each other, except 'LRGS' + 'SIZE', and 'TPAC' + 'XFPH' and with flags under i), iii) and v). - iii.
+These flags can be combined among each other, except 'LRGS' + 'SIZE', and with flags under i), iii) and v). - iii.
 Package transaction flags: 'TPAC' and 'XFPH': These flags are mutually exclusive.
 In case of the use of supplementary deferral under iv), these flags should be used after the supplementary deferral period has lapsed and all the details of the transactions on an individual basis are published.
 These flags can be combined with flags under i), ii) and v). - iv.
 Supplementary deferral flags: 'LMTF', 'DATF', 'VOLO', 'FWAF', 'IDAF', 'VOLW' and 'COAF'.
 These flags are mutually exclusive.
-They cannot be combined with descriptive glags, post-trade deferral flags or full detail flags flags under i), ii), iii) and v).
+They cannot be combined with flags under i), ii), iii) and v).
 For components of a package transactions, only the supplementary deferrals providing for volume omission under Article 11(3)(a) and (b) of MiFIR should be used.
 In case a package transaction benefitted from a deferral, all components should use the applicable flags under ii) and iv) (except DATV, FWAF and IDAF) regardless of whether those components would have qualified for such a deferral if they had been traded outside a package. - v.
 Full details flags: 'FULF', 'FULA', 'FULV' and 'FULJ'.
 They should be reported once the deferral time period lapses and all the details of the transactions on an individual basis are published.
 These flags are mutually exclusive and should be combined with the post-trade deferral flags under ii).
 These flags can be combined with flags under i) and iii).